microsoft/onnxruntime/docs/tutorials/web/deploy.md

 ## Security considerations

+### Secure Context

+WebGPU is accessible only to secure contexts.
+In short, a page loaded using HTTPS or using HTTP from localhost/127.0.0.1 is considered secure context.

+See [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) and [WebGPU: Troubleshooting tips and fixes](https://developer.chrome.com/docs/web-platform/webgpu/troubleshooting-tips) for more details.

 ### Content Security Policy (CSP) restricted environments

 Currently, ONNX Runtime Web uses inline web workers to enable the proxy feature and WebAssembly multi-threading feature.
 This means in a CSP restricted environment, the features mentioned above may not work.
 We are working on a solution to make it work in a CSP restricted environment.